abduulrahmankhalid/Kaggle-Machine-Learning-Courses/README.md

-# Kaggel-Courses
+# Kaggle Machine Learning Courses Exercises

-Kaggle Machine Learning Courses Exercises
+### This Repository is part of the Mahcine Learning Internship at Technocolabs